HotDB-Community/hotdb-documents/docs/en/latest/standard.md

 select concat('select sum(crc32(concat(ifnull(',group_concat(column_name separator ',\'NULL\'),ifnull('),',\'NULL\')))) as sum from ',table_name,';') as sqltext from information_schema.columns where table_schema=@mydbname and table_name=@mytablename \\G
 ```

-If consistent, then data increment synchronization completed, for example, execute the following in the source end (192.168.200.77) MySQL instance:
+If consistent, then data increment synchronization completed.

+For example, execute the following in the source end (192.168.200.77) MySQL instance:

 ```
 mysql> use db01